timruffles/gist-of-angular-2/README.md

-# Get the gist of Angular 2
+# Toy version of Angular 2: understand the magic!

 Angular 2 has lots of interesting techniques and concepts, but it's quite hard to figure how it really does its magic.